Burns Bridge Engineering

 The following examples are given:

-1. Mercury Marine: This video which is now over 25 years old is a classic example of waste in a multi plant multi department process used to make a key part for an outboard motor.
+1. Mercury Marine: This External link opens in new tab or windowvideo which is now over 25 years old is a classic example of waste in a multi plant multi department process used to make a key part for an outboard motor.
 It shows the process of making the transom spanning over six months where 99% of the time there is no value being added.

 2. Sand Foundry Example: An automated moulding machine in an aluminum jobbing foundry was making aluminum castings for over 200 different customers.
 The foundry was quoting a lead time of six months and part prices which were 30-40% above the market.
 Internal casting or process scrap was as high as 80% on some products.
 After watching the Mercury Marine video and reading a couple of books on the Toyota Production System, Burns Bridge sketched the process flow shown below on a piece of paper.